-III.1 Membership and Officers
+Membership and Officers

-- III.1.a.
-The committee shall have five committee members.
-All committee members should be active members of the RSS while serving on this committee. - III.1.b.
+- 1. The committee shall have five committee members.
+All committee members should be active members of the RSS while serving on this committee. - 2.
 Three of these members will be elected by a vote of active RSS members.
-One new committee member shall be elected annually, and will serve as chair-elect in their first year; he/she will serve a 3-year term, becoming chair in year 2 and past-chair in year 3. - III.1.c.
-One at-large member will be appointed each year by the President to serve a 1-year term. - III.1.d.
-One graduate student member will be appointed each year by the President to serve a 1-year term. - III.1.e.
-The Chair shall have the primary responsibility for carrying out the mandate of the RSS Ethics Committee. - III.1.f.
+One new committee member shall be elected annually and will serve as chair-elect in their first year; he/she will serve a 3-year term, becoming chair in year 2 and past-chair in year 3. - 3.
+One at-large member will be appointed each year by the President to serve a 1-year term. - 4.
+One graduate student member will be appointed each year by the President to serve a 1-year term. - 5.
+The Chair shall have the primary responsibility for carrying out the mandate of the RSS Ethics Committee. - 6.
 After the end of his/her term of office, a member of RSS Ethics Committee should continue to participate in the investigation of any case to which he/she was previously assigned and such member may participate in reaching the findings and recommendation of the investigation with respect to that matter.